-

 The four most popular performance marketing channels

-Marketers are always on the lookout for new channels.
-Yet in 2023, some of the top performance marketing channels are expected to be:
+Marketers are always on the lookout for new channels, but these are some of the top performance marketing channels right now.

 1. Affiliate marketing